Ghislaine Maxwell urges U.S. appeals court to keep damaging deposition secret | Law-Order

 Ghislaine Maxwell urges U.S. appeals court to keep damaging deposition secret

-Tuesday's hearing will also address a second Maxwell appeal, from Nathan's refusal to modify a protective order and let her access confidential materials produced by the government.
+The appeals court is also considering a second Maxwell appeal, from Nathan's refusal to modify a protective order and let her access confidential materials produced by the government.
 Maxwell's lawyers hope to use those materials to convince Preska not to unseal the deposition, saying the judge deserved to know "just how prosecutors obtained the deposition material and who turned it over to them."

-Prosecutors countered that Maxwell has shown no need for the materials and that her appeal was a "thinly veiled attempt" to have the appeals court declare they gathered evidence illegally.
+Prosecutors have countered that Maxwell has shown no need for the materials, and that her appeal was a "thinly veiled attempt" to have the appeals court declare they gathered evidence illegally.

 - READ MORE ON: